 Hidden in Plain Sight

 “Blessed be the Lord, for he has wondrously shown his steadfast love to me when I was beset as a city under siege.
 I had said in my alarm, ‘I am driven far from your sight.’
 But you heard my supplications when I cried out to you for help” (Psalm 31:21-22 NRSV).
 If you follow media outlets that focus on world news, probably you have some impression of what a city under siege looks like.
 Usually the scene is utter chaos and complete mayhem.
-No less besieged and beset is a world invaded by a viral pandemic.
+No less besieged and beset is the world when it is invaded by a viral pandemic or infectious disease.
 Though with illness there may be little visible evidence of large-scale property destruction, the toll in human life is more devastating and significant than the loss of anything man-made or material.
+Some never recover from the trauma and permanent loss of a century health crisis.

 When we grieve, for a while our life may seem like a city under siege.
 Our world is turned upside down, inside out by the death of one we love.
 We are confronted at every turn, beset by the forces of change.
-Rebuilding a city that is damaged or destroyed may progress over several generations.
-Some will never recover from the trauma and permanent loss of a century health crisis.
+Rebuilding a city that is damaged or destroyed often occurs over generations, rather than mere weeks or years.
 When we grieve, it is impossible to make quick order out of the ashes of our lives after the death of one we love.

-When we grieve, often we feel isolated from everyone and everything.
+When we grieve, it is not unusual to feel isolated from everyone and everything.
 We may feel alienated from God, “driven far from your sight”.
 And though it may be alarming to find ourselves in this unfamiliar place of heart and soul, God is never threatened by our emotions, especially the outpouring of a grief-stricken heart.
 God is trustworthy.
 God is infinitely patient.
 God understands our grief, “I waited patiently for the Lord; he inclined to me and heard my cry.
 He drew me up from the desolate pit, out of the miry bog, and set my feet upon a rock, making my steps secure.
 He put a new song in my mouth, a song of praise to our God.
 Many will see and fear, and put their trust in the Lord” (Psalm 40:1-3 NRSV).

 We want help, we need help, but can we rely on God’s presence to us in our grief?
+We express our trust in God through prayer, even when there are no words except, “Lord, help me” (Matthew 15:25 NRSV).
 Our assurance is that God hears and answers our prayers when we cry for help.
-We express our trust in God through prayer, even when there are no words except, “Lord, help me” (Matthew 15:25 NRSV).
 On a walk through the neighborhood one afternoon, I saw a little girl tangled in her bicycle and heard her small, anxious voice cry out in fearful distress.
 “Help me”, she said.
 I crossed the street, murmured a few words of comfort, then pointed her toward her nearby home.
-Like this small child, God comforts us in our grief, untangles our lives, and guides us on our way to spiritual safety and home.
+Like this small child, the love of God hidden in plain sight comforts us in our grief, untangles our lives, and guides us on our way to spiritual safety and home.

 Blessed be the Lord, for he has wondrously shown his steadfast love to me when I was beset as a city under siege.
 I had said in my alarm, ‘I am driven far from your sight.’
 But you heard my supplications when I cried out to you for help.